abapGit/docs.abapgit.org/docs/collections/_development/serializers.md

 ## Overview

-An abapGit Serializer is an ABAP class that supports create, read, update, and delete (CRUD) of objects of a given object type.
-In abapGit, read of an object is implemented in a 'serialize' method.
-Create and update are combined into a 'deserialize' method.
-There is a 'delete' method to remove an object from the system.
+An abapGit Serializer is an ABAP class that supports creating, reading, updating, and deleting (CRUD) of objects of a given object type.
+In abapGit, reading of an object is implemented in a `serialize` method.
+Create and update are combined into a `deserialize` method.
+There is a `delete` method to remove an object from the system.

 All object serializers must implement interface `ZIF_ABAPGIT_OBJECT` and be named `ZCL_ABAPGIT_OBJECT_{type}`, where `{type}` is the corresponding SAP object type (`TADIR-OBJECT`).
 As a description for the class, use `{type} - {description of type}` (for example, `TABL - Table`).
-It's recommended to use `ZCL_ABAPGIT_OBJECTS_SUPER` as a super class since it provides several convenient methods.
+It's recommended to use `ZCL_ABAPGIT_OBJECTS_SUPER` as a superclass since it provides several convenient methods.

-In general, only SAP Standard APIs for retriving and updating object information shall be used.
+In general, only SAP Standard APIs for retrieving and updating object information shall be used.
 If that is not possible, try using `ZCL_ABAPGIT_OBJECTS_GENERIC` which handles any logical transport object.

-As code is stored in git, no usernames, timestamps, states (e.g. active/inactive) or other system specific information should be part of the serialized object files.
-Only the active, most recent and consistent version of an object shall be serialized.
+As code is stored in git, no usernames, timestamps, states (e.g. active/inactive), or other system-specific information should be part of the serialized object files.
+Only the active, most recent, and consistent version of an object shall be serialized.

-Auto generated artifacts should be skipped if possible, example: a CDS view might generate a VIEW artifact, the VIEW should not be serialized, as it is not something the developer creates.
+Auto-generated artifacts should be skipped if possible, for example: a CDS view might generate a VIEW artifact, and the VIEW should not be serialized, as it is not something the developer creates.

 If an inactive version of an object exists, the class shall indicate so in the `is_active` method. abapGit displays such objects with a yellow bolt icon in the repo view.
 However, the inactive version must be ignored by the serializer.